Bitumen tank catches fire at Auckland work site; emergency services attending

 "It is nothing major at this stage."

-The Herald understands nobody was injured or hurt this time.
+The Herald understands no one was injured or hurt this time.

 Fulton Hogan and WorkSafe investigators are at the scene.